-I am proud to have worked with US jeweller Ray Griffiths Jewelry over several years.
+I am proud to have worked with US jeweller Ray Griffiths Fine Jewelry over several years.
 Initially, they approached me to illustrate a selection of rings, pendants, necklaces and bracelets.

 I used watercolour and gouache brushes in Procreate to emphasise softness and texture while ensuring that I retained the intricate latticework detail associated with the master goldsmith’s signature Crownwork® technique.